 Related Post

-This week we discussed release notes, store sales, and our week in gaming.
-Game News Update 41.2.1 Release Notes We Have a Cave Troll, Episode 2 A teaser on Baubles,
+This week we discussed the latest update, the composition of honeycakes, and our week in gaming.
+Game News Update 44.2.1 Release Notes 64-bit rotating transfers have started A Casual Stroll:

 I suspected they’d do something festive for War-steeds, but it sounds like an awful lot of work!
 160 daily quests to reach Tier 3?
 Thankfully the holidays do provide plenty of time off… Do we know if these cosmetics can be dyed?